truth table: Binary Operations 1

 Tip

-I can put two if statements together when one is indented under the other.
+• I can use AND to put two if statements together when one is indented under the other.
 For example

 if something: